massivepopcorneater/Gigapad/README.md

 ![Overall Hackpad](Images/overall_hackpad.png)

+Made using Fusion 360

 Features:
 - Easy access to the USB-C port
 - Secured PCB and case using 4 M3 Screws with brass heatsets (2 on the case, 2 on the case and pcb)
 - Different key levels for a more ergonomic feel

 ---

 ## 📐 Schematic

 ![Schematic](Images/schematic.png)

+Made Using KiCad

 The schematic shows:
 - A **3×3 key matrix** (9 keys total)
 - A **rotary encoder connected directly to GPIO pins** (not part of the matrix)
 - An **OLED display**
--Led in series delivered using parallel power
+- 9 Mini-LED in series delivered using parallel power

 ---